Away Luggage’s Cyber Week Sale: Save Up to 40% Off Cult-Fave Suitcases, Bags & More Right Now - E! Online

 Traveling this holiday season?
 We have a sale that you don't want to miss out on!

 Away is having a huge Cyber Week Sale where you can save up to 40% off the brand's best-selling luggage, bags, travel essentials and more.
-That means you can get the cult-fave The Carry-On at a discounted price right now.
-You can also get the perfect-for-work or travel, Everywhere Bag for a lower price as well.
+That means you can get the cult-fave The Carry-On for just $191 right now.
+You can also get the perfect-for-work or travel, Everywhere Bag for just $147.

-As if the sale couldn't get any better, Away is even re-releasing previously retired limited-edition collections like Away x Serena Williams, Away by Rashida Jones and Away x Master & Dynamic at discounted prices as well.
+As if the sale couldn't get any better, Away is even re-releasing items from previously retired limited-edition collections like Away x Serena Williams, Away by Rashida Jones and Away x Master & Dynamic at discounted prices as well.
 We have a feeling those are going to sell out quick, so be sure to snag those ASAP.

 The sale lasts between now and Nov.
 29, but we don't recommend waiting for the last minute.
-With that, see some of the items you can score at a good discount below.
+With that, check out some of the amazing deals you can score below.

 The Carry-On